 Sony has had a busy past few days.
 Following the announcement that then Chairman of Sony Interactive Entertainment Worldwide Studios, Shawn Layden, was leaving the company, Sony revealed an aggressive price reduction for its video game streaming service PlayStation Now.
 This latest move by Sony marks a strategy aimed at directly competing with Microsoft’s successful […]Read More Sony Reduces PlayStation Now Price, but is it Too Little Too Late?

-In traditional Lebron James fashion to be a major figure in important cultural moments, California Governor Gavin Nelson appeared on James’s produced show Uninterrupted to sign into law a controversial but necessary piece of legislation, which could have a seismic impact on collegiate sports as we know it.
-The new law titled Fair Pay to […]Read More California’s Fair Pay to Play Act Signed into Law.
+In traditional Lebron James fashion as a major figure in important cultural moments, California Governor Gavin Nelson appeared on James’s produced show Uninterrupted to sign into law a controversial but necessary piece of legislation, which could have a seismic impact on collegiate sports as we know it.
+The new law titled Fair Pay to Play […]Read More California’s Fair Pay to Play Act Signed into Law.
 Now What?

 Arsenal’s 2-2 draw to Watford has left a bitter taste in the mouths of supporters.
 The Gunner’s display in the second half exposed worrying signs about the state of squad early on in the campaign.
 Away draws are nothing to lose sleep over.
 The greatest clubs in the Premier League come up short against opposition. […]Read More Arsenal: Clock Ticking for Unai Emery?